The surface category and tropical curves: The decomposition theorem

 We need to show that the Segal map $B\mcC^{\bot n} \to B\mcC^n$ is a weak equivalence.
-The functor $\mcC^{\bot n} \to \mcC^n$ is surjective up to equivalence condition (iv') and by condition (iv'') it is an equivalence on $\Hom$-categories.
-Now recall that the classifying space of a $2$-category is defined by first taking the nerve of $\Hom$-categories to obtain a simplicially enriched category and then taking the usual classifying space.
+The functor $\mcC^{\bot n} \to \mcC^n$ is surjective up to equivalence by condition (iv') and by condition (iv'') it is an equivalence on $\Hom$-categories.
+The classifying space of a $2$-category is defined by first taking the nerve of $\Hom$-categories to obtain a simplicially enriched category and then taking the usual classifying space.
+(See definition \ref{defn:2nerve} for the case of a $(2,1)$-category.)
 By the above, the simplicially enriched functor obtained from the $2$-functor $\mcC^{\bot n} \to \mcC^n$ is a Dwyer-Kan equivalence, and hence it induces an equivalence on classifying spaces. \end{proof}